Strategic Petroleum Reserve (United States)

+According to legislation already in place, the amount of oil in the reserve could fall to 410 million barrels by 2028 while still meeting petroleum import coverage requirements.
+This will be a 40% reduction to the oil in the reservoir since 2010.

 On March 31, 2022, President Joe Biden announced that his administration would release 1 million barrels of oil per day from the reserve for the next 180 days, selling it at an average price of $96 per barrel.
 The 2022 release became the largest ever SPR sale and lowered the SPR to its lowest levels in 40 years.
-After oil prices declined during the second half of the year, in December the administration announced it would begin replenishing the SPR in early 2023, expecting to purchase oil at a lower price than it was sold, a process that would take months or years to complete.
+After oil prices declined during the second half of the year, in December the administration announced it would begin replenishing the SPR in early 2023, expecting to purchase oil at a lower price than it was sold at, a process that would take months or years to complete.
 The Biden administration continued to release reserves in 2023, selling off 45% of the SPR by September 2023.
 The Department of Energy unveiled plans to purchase oil at a price of $79 per barrel or less, but has since purchased oil at higher prices.
-As of April 2024, further purchases were cancelled due to rising oil prices.
+As of April 2024, further purchases were cancelled because of rising oil prices.

-According to legislation already in place, the amount of oil in the reserve could fall to 238 million barrels by 2028.
-This will be a 67% reduction to the oil in the reservoir since 2010.
+In March 2026, U.S. Secretary of Energy Chris Wright announced plans to release 172 million barrels from the SPR over 120 days, as part of a larger release of 400 million barrels by 32 member nations of the International Energy Agency.
+In June, the amount of oil in the US Strategic Petroleum Reserve plunged to the lowest level since 1983 as the Trump administration continues to deploy emergency oil to minimize the damage from the war with Iran.